 Treatment for boils that are mature and have a pustule can be slightly painful to do.
 It is important not to damage your skin or pores by squeezing the infected area.

 Instead, take a very thin pin or needle and use it to create a small opening at the top of the "head".
-Once you have done that, wrap your fingers with a hot wet cloth and very gently squeeze pus and fluids out of the skin.

 Another important part of skin abscess treatment is prevention in the first place.

 Make sure you are maintaining good hygiene.
 Antibacterial soap should be part of your daily regimen, especially in areas where you often get boils.